 1. Introduction

-The necrotrophic fungi Heterobasidion annosum sensu lato cause serious losses in coniferous forests in the Northern Hemisphere [1,2,3,4,5,6].
+The necrotrophic fungi Heterobasidion spp.cause serious losses in coniferous forests in the Northern Hemisphere [1,2,3,4,5,6].
 The problem is well known, with nearly 600 papers published by 1971 describing this issue in detail [7].
 In more recent years, molecular methods have been used to describe both the genetic background and physiology of the infection process [8].
-These studies have explained the biological mechanisms governing parasitic interactions, as well as improving our understanding of the methods for prevention, dilution of breeding loss, and direct reduction of pathogen inoculum in roots and stumps (Fig. 1) [9,10,11,12].
+These studies have explained the different biological mechanisms governing parasitic interactions of both described pathogens with Scots pine (Pinus sylvestris L.) and Norway spruce [Picea abies (L.) H. Karst.]
+(Fig. 1), where Heterobasidion annosum (Fr.)
+Bref. develops in pine in outer part of roots (phloem, cambium), and H. parviporum Niemelä & Korhonen in spruce generally in inner part (heartwood).
+These differences should improve our understanding of the methods for prevention, dilution of breeding loss, and direct reduction of pathogen inoculum in roots and stumps (Fig. 1) [9,10,11,12].
 Despite some achievements in developing methods of monitoring the occurrence of this pathogen, some questions concerning its genetics, biology and factors of pathogenicity remain unanswered.
 In particular, there are questions concerning methods of selecting trees resistant to the pathogen and factors influencing success of the biological prevention of infection using the competitive fungus Phlebiopsis gigantea (Fr.)
 Jülich, which itself is unable to infect living trees [13].
 Infections by Heterobasidion spp. cause financial and breeding losses and so remain as scientific and economic issues and the subject of ongoing investigation (Fig. 2) [14,15,16].

-The elimination of Heterobasidion spp. in stumps with intact root systems using a natural competitor, the aforementioned P. gigantea, remains the only confirmed and effective method of reducing pathogen infection.
+The elimination of Heterobasidion spp. in stumps with intact root systems using a natural competitor, the competitor P. gigantea, remains the only confirmed and effective method of reducing pathogen infection.
 Commercial preparations containing P. gigantea spores have been